Love without Love

 the dog of my heart will not bark.

 Literary devices enrich all literary works, adding layers of meaning and beauty.
-Torres skillfully employs several techniques to create a nuanced and evocative poem.
+Torres skillfully employs several techniques to create a nuanced and evocative poem, enhancing the reader’s understanding of the speaker’s complex emotions.

-1. Assonance: Assonance, the repetition of vowel sounds, creates a musical quality within the lines.
-For example, the repeated “a” sound in “I looked down paths that traveled from afar” subtly connects these words and emphasizes the journey the speaker describes.
+- Assonance: The repetition of vowel sounds within words creates a musical quality and connects ideas.
+For example, the repeated “a” sound in “I looked down paths that traveled from afar” subtly links these words, emphasizing the speaker’s long journey of expectation and the eventual surprise of this new love.
+Another instance can be found in “quick, lofty flight,” where the short “i” sound creates a sense of swiftness.

 “I love you, because in my thousand and one nights of dreams,